FAQ about Code With Me

 Do I need to activate my Code With Me license?

-If you are using your JetBrains account or an offline activation code to register you IDE, you license will be applied to the Code With Me plugin automatically.
+If you are using your JetBrains account or an offline activation code to register you IDE, your license will be applied to the Code With Me plugin automatically.

-For more information on how to activate the Code With Me license, refer to Code With Me license.
+For more information about activating the Code With Me license, refer to Code With Me license.

 Where can I find information on how to use Code With Me?